akirakianna/project-2/README.md

 ## Future Features

-- Fully responsive (currently not responsive)
+- Fully responsive (currently not responsive).
 - Similar artist links for each of the similar artists linked (continued accordion effect).

 ## Credit